solidi/writing/02-some-insights-into-intellijs-serial-code-transformations.md

 The IDE has been and still is the extension of the developer's hands.
 The IDE and its tooling are what make developers productive.
 From the individual to the collective, IDEs can cradle and support extensive team efforts.
 One of the many great examples is what transpired over at [Uber](https://eng.uber.com/android-monorepo/).
 The IDE played a crucial role in that success.

 While there are many environments to choose from, my focus will revolve around JetBrains' [IntelliJ](https://www.jetbrains.com/idea/).
-I decided IntelliJ because there is an exciting improvement trend unfolding that I'd like to explore in its user interface.
+I decided on IntelliJ because there is an exciting improvement trend unfolding that I'd like to explore in its user interface.
 We will discuss three additions added to IntelliJ 2016.2, 2016.3, and 2018.1.
 There could be more to come in the version series.

 We will review these user interface improvements with the perceived pros of readability, proper labeling, and discoverability.
 We will also review the cons of visual noise, code quality consequences, and non-deterministic code.